org-metaeffekt/metaeffekt-documentation-template/README.md

 Run the extraction and advisories/documents generation using the `extract,advise,document` profiles:

-    mvn clean install -Pextract,advise,document
+    mvn clean install -Pextract,advise,document,report

+The profiles extract, advise, document and report have been split using profiles to be used separately from the command line.
+Profile `extract` is a prerequisite to `advise` and `document`.
+Profile `advise` is prerequisite for `report`.

 With container enabled (currently disabled):

-    mvn clean install -Pextract,advise,document -Dimage.repo=debian -Dimage.tag=latest
+    mvn clean install -Pextract,document -Dimage.repo=debian -Dimage.tag=latest

-The actions extract, advise and document have been split using profiles to be used separately from the command line.
-Extract is a prerequisite to advise and document.
-Advise is prerequisite for document.

-The process requires that docker is running and the container of interest was already pulled.
+The container enabled process requires that docker daemon is running and the container of interest was already pulled.

 ## DISCLAIMER